Firm of architectural sculptors founded by William Vickers I in Birmingham and continued by his sculptor sons William Vickers

 and William Nicholls of London (c.
 1883).

-He married Mary White in Birmingham on 4 October 1877, and moved to Glasgow shortly afterwards
+Vickers married Mary White in Birmingham on 4 October 1877, and moved to Glasgow shortly

 under